-The poor educational outcomes attained by children and young people in out-of-home care has long been a concern for the child and family welfare sector.
+The poor educational outcomes attained by children and young people in out-of-home care (OOHC) has long been a concern for the child and family welfare sector.

 Education plays a fundamental role in helping children and young people growing up in care achieve a productive and rewarding life.
 However, for this particularly vulnerable group of students experiences of abuse and neglect, trauma, disrupted attachments, removal from family and placement changes can all impact negatively on their ability to learn.
 Research consistently indicates that far too many of these children and young people are missing out on the good quality education that is so critical to their future health, welfare and wellbeing.